 What Else Do You Need To Know?

-- Tuition, materials, fees and possibly books are paid through MOWR funding.
+- Tuition, materials, fees and possibly books are paid through Dual Enrollment funding.
 Food, transportation and other costs are the responsibility of the student

 - Students can live on campus only with college approval but the student is responsible for expenses related to these costs

-- Georgia public high school End of Course Tests and any other state required assessments or graduation requirements must be met
+- Georgia public high school state required graduation requirements must be met

 - Classes do not count against the HOPE Scholarship or Grant hours